serokell/GPLVMHaskell/README.md

 ### (Probabilistic) principal component analysis (PPCA)

 Principal component analysis is a technique for dimensionality reduction.
+In other words, PCA allows one to reduce the size of data without loss of a general information.

+We perform this technique by extracting data and computing eigenvectors to form a feature vector.

+In contrast to PPCA, probabilistic PCA is a latent variable model, i.e. we have only the observed data set without its preimage.

 ### Gaussian process